 The Error Reporting service alerts you to errors in your applications.

 Cloud Profiler and Cloud Trace are used to analyze performance problems in applications.
 A trace is an individual request to an application.
 Cloud Trace shows you how much time was taken by each of the calls generated by an application request.

 If you’re running your applications in App Engine, then it’ll automatically capture and submit traces.
 If you want to trace code that’s running outside of App Engine, then you’ll have to add instrumentation code to your applications.
-The recommended way is to use OpenTelemetry and the associated Cloud Trace client library.
+The recommended way is to use the OpenTelemetry library.

 Guy launched his first training website in 1995 and he's been helping people learn IT technologies ever since.
 He has been a sysadmin, instructor, sales engineer, IT manager, and entrepreneur.
 In his most recent venture, he founded and led a cloud-based training infrastructure company that provided virtual labs for some of the largest software vendors in the world.
 Guy’s passion is making complex technology easy to understand.
 His activities outside of work have included riding an elephant and skydiving (although not at the same time).